 As a school, we are required to record reasons for absence and whether these are authorised.
 We are only able to authorise certain types of absence.

-Recent changes in the law regarding holidays during term time come into effect from the 1st September 2013: parents no longer have any entitlement to take their child on holiday during the school term and schools have lost their dispensation to authorise such holidays entirely.
+Changes in the law regarding holidays during term time come into effect from the 1st September 2013: parents no longer have any entitlement to take their child on holiday during the school term and schools have lost their dispensation to authorise such holidays entirely.

 The Government has issued a list of exceptional reasons which are as follows: